EdTech

 2. Games can promote teamwork and collaboration

 Incorporating team-based games into the classroom can be a powerful tool for teaching critical thinking and collaboration.
-In team-based games, students work towards a common goal.
+In team-based games, students work toward a common goal.
 Collaboration becomes paramount when team members will all succeed or fail together as a single unit.
 This works best when actions that help teammates also help further their individual progress, too.

 At the start of an activity, students must discuss among their teammates who will perform what functions on the team.
 In doing so, they all must identify important strengths within themselves and their fellow students.
 Students then need to organize the team’s roles and responsibilities based on those strengths.
 When faced with additional challenges during the game, team members need to work together on recalibrating and overcoming new obstacles.
 This means students have no choice but to support each other and communicate so they can succeed.
 The more they help the group, the more they advance themselves.